Wolfgang Hoffmann: American Designers' Gallery

-In 1931, Wolfgang's work was exhibited at New York's Museum of Modern Art, and the same year he and Kem Weber (1889–1963) organized an exhibition of "Modern Industrial and Decorative Arts" at the Brooklyn Museum which showed both Hoffmanns' works.
+In 1931, Wolfgang's work was exhibited at New York's Museum of Modern Art.
+The same year he and Kem Weber organized an exhibition titled Modern Industrial and Decorative Arts at the Brooklyn Museum, a show that included work by both Wolfgang and Pola Hoffmann.

-The Hoffmanns divorced in 1932, also dissolving their business partnership.
-Pola then married writer Rex Stout and moved to Danbury, Connecticut.
+The Hoffmanns divorced in 1932, and dissolved their business partnership.
+Pola married writer Rex Stout and moved to Danbury, Connecticut.

 Chicago World's Fair

-In 1932 Hoffmann was asked to assist Urban in developing the "Rainbow City" color scheme for the 1933–1934 Chicago World's Fair, subtitled A Century of Progress 1833–1933.
+In 1932 Hoffmann was asked to assist Urban in developing the "Rainbow City" color scheme for the 1933–1934 Chicago World's Fair, A Century of Progress.

 He also designed the interiors and furniture for the fair's Lumber Industries house which included suites for a living room, dining room, master bedroom and guest room.
-The exhibition's eight-page booklet "The Sunlight House Interiors Designed by Wolfgang Hoffman; Century of Progress 1933" described and pictured innovative features such as an expanding dinner table, combination desk-bookcase, and chairs designed to comfortably accommodate different body types, as well as a list of the manufacturers involved.
+The exhibition's eight-page booklet The Sunlight House, Interiors Designed by Wolfgang Hoffmann described and pictured innovative features such as an expanding dinner table, combination desk-bookcase, and chairs designed to comfortably accommodate different body types, as well as a list of the five manufacturers who collaborated with Hoffmann.

 In 1934, Donald Deskey asked Hoffmann to design birchwood furniture for Helena Rubinstein's Park Avenue apartment.